-The research will focus on the origin, evolution and use of the medieval and early modern nautical charts.
-Applicants are requested to submit a proposal of a personal research plan, within the general framework of MEDA-CHART's scientific goals.
-The fellowship holders are expected to:
+The PhD projects will focus on the origin, evolution and use of the medieval and early modern nautical charts.
+Applicants are requested to submit a research proposal, within the general framework of MEDA-CHART's scientific goals.
+The successful candidates are expected to:

-- Participate in the activities of the MEDEA-CHART project, in close collaboration with the other team members. - Publish the results of the research in international peer-reviewed journals. - Present the results of the research in national and international conferences. - Participate in the organization of scientific meetings and other public events. - Assist the Principal Investigator in the supervision of the PhD students assigned to the project.
+- Engage in the PhD program in the History and Philosophy of Sciences (Faculty of Sciences University of Lisbon), under the supervision of Dr Joaquim Alves Gaspar.
+The PhD program is expected to be completed with success in a minimum of three years and a maximum of four. - Participate in the activities of MEDEA-CHART project, in close collaboration with the other team members. - Publish the results of the research in international peer-reviewed journals. - Present the results of the research in national and international conferences.